unionai/unionai-docs/README.md

 These are defined in the `cloudflare-redirects.json` file which is checked in at the root of this repo.

-However, that file's presence in this repo is not sufficient to iomplment the redirects
+However, that file's presence in this repo is not sufficient to implement the redirects.

 This file must be manually applied in Cloudflare under the **Bulk redirects** section in order to take effect.